microsoft/microsoft-ui-xaml/docs/roadmap.md

 However, we are planning at least a few new features, including:

-1. Downlevel support (backward compatibility) for all existing features: new Xaml and Composition features that were added in the Windows May 2019 Update will now work on Creators Update (a.k.a.
-15063 or RS2) and newer!
+1. Downlevel support (backward compatibility) for all existing features: new Xaml and Composition features that were added in the Windows May 2019 Update will now work on the April 2018 Update (i.e. Build 17134 or RS4) and newer!
 2. A new [Microsoft Edge (Chromium) WebView2](https://docs.microsoft.com/microsoft-edge/hosting/webview2) Xaml control
 3. [Input validation support](https://github.com/microsoft/microsoft-ui-xaml/issues/179)
 4. New Visual Studio 2019 project templates for different combinations of app type (Win32, UWP) and language (.NET, C++)